OFFICE OF THE PLANNING COMMISSION

 Call to Order

-The meeting was called to order at 7:12 p.m.
-Planning Commission members Turner Lewis, Bill Pusey, Kaitlin Stone, Patty Dow, and Alice Aldrich were present, as were Stephan Chait, Janet Taylor, Paula Schultz, Cara Cheyette, John Rossetti, and Robbin Gabriel.
+The meeting was called to order at 7:10 p.m.
+Planning Commission members Turner Lewis, Bill Pusey, and Jason Ashcroft were present; Kaitlin Stone and Alice Aldrich were unable to attend.
+Also present were John Bennett (WRC), Stephan Chait, and Robbin Gabriel.

 Changes and Additions to Agenda

 Due to several absences, Turner Lewis advised minutes approval would be postponed to a future meeting.

 Town Plan Update–John Bennett

 Bennett and the Board addressed several questions which remained open following their special meeting of October 26th.
 At that meeting Commissioners had considered whether to include mention of Abbott’s Glen as a tourist-oriented commercial venture in the Economic Development section.
 Gabriel spoke with Linwood Abbott, who indicated he would like to be listed as Abbott’s Glen Naturist Resort.
 In discussion, Bill Pusey and Stephan Chait wondered whether the specific reference constituted marketing a business.
 Shearer Hill Bed and Breakfast is not listed, Honora Winery is included in the existing Plan text, and Stone’s Sawmill isn’t listed, though it gets mentioned elsewhere, under Forests.
 Bennett suggested either eliminating the references, or creating a more comprehensive list.
 It was also noted that Halifax now has a large number of Airbnb vacation rentals.
 Lewis recommended simply dropping all specific business references.
 Bennett read the pertinent State statute, which requires description of economic conditions generally, but not the mention of individual enterprises.
 Commissioners decided to delete the references.